jiangsheng/jiangsheng.github.io/README.md

 "# jiangsheng.github.io"

-This repo is the source code for [https://git.jiangsheng.net/](https://git.jiangsheng.net/build/html/README.html)
+This repo is the source code for [https://jiangsheng.net/](https://git.jiangsheng.net/build/html/README.html)

+This is Sheng Jiang's documentation.

+Only [Game guides](build/html/games/index.html), [blogs](build/html/blogs/index.html) and [Grandma's handbook](build/html/grandma/index.html) at the moment.

 Mobile friendly version is on [read the docs](https://jiangsheng.readthedocs.io/en/latest/README.html)

 Indices and tables
 ==================